-The plugin gallery
+Via the plugin gallery

 Plugins that are not installed contain a "Add plugin" button.
 By clicking this button, the plugin is automatically installed.

-Upload ZIP File
+Uploading a ZIP File

 In addition the standard plugins BlueConic provides, it is also possible to add custom-built plugins to the system.
 These can be uploaded as a zip-file.
 To learn more about creating your own custom plugins, see Packaging a BlueConic plugin.

-Another option to install a custom plugin is to host it on a webserver and register the URL where this plugin is hosted.
+Another option to install a custom plugin is to host it on a web server and register the URL where this plugin is hosted.
 To learn more about creating custom plugins, look in: Packaging a BlueConic plugin.

 Updating a plugin

 Plugins are actively being maintained and the Gallery will automatically keep an eye on this.
 Plugins are automatically updated when a new version is released.
 Note that custom plugins you create or upload via zip files will not.
 Select the "Updates" search filter to see all plugins that have a newer version available.